-At the 2011 Workshop,The IGLP Inaugurated a Series of Pro-Seminars designed for small groups of Scholars engaged in collaboration aimed towards publication.
+During the 2011 Workshop,The IGLP inducted a series of Pro-Seminars designed for small groups of scholars engaged in collaboration aimed towards publication.
 IGLP Pro-Seminars bring together between ten and fifteen active scholars, half selected by invitation, half by application, who are all working on a common topic.
 Pro-Seminars typically meet each June at Harvard to brainstorm their evolving scholarly writing and advance their work towards publication.
 Alumni of past Workshops are particularly encouraged to apply to Pro-Seminars.

 In 2013 we offered the following Pro-Seminars:

 The Pro-Seminar Sponsors

 The IGLP is particularly grateful to our Pro-Seminar Leading Sponsors and collaborators Santander Universities and Sovereign Bank, who continue to show their faith in our efforts to develop innovative ideas and alternative approaches to issues of global law, economic policy, social justice and governance as well as to strengthen the next generation of scholars by placing them in collaboration with their global peers.
 Santander Universities and Sovereign Bank have generously agreed to be the Leading Sponsor of the June Pro-Seminars as part of their commitment to higher education.
 Harvard Law School is proud to join with them in this effort.